Subject list :

 See aerial reports for FM/DAB including the DAB dipole

 For people who want as much DAB signal as possible (and most people don’t need a high gain DAB aerial) we stock a 5 element DAB aerial (sold here).
 I would estimate that the 5 element DAB aerial would give about 2dB more gain than a 3 element, i.e. about 5dBd.

 Note : In the case of this aerial we would recommend end mounting it because mid mounting would put the pole between the (vertically polarised) elements thus negatively affecting the gain.

-Just out of interest we tested how good TV aerials are for FM and DAB reception and to be frank we were rather surprised that they gave any significant signal at all.
+Just out of interest we tested how good TV aerials are for receiving FM and/or DAB radio.
+As expected they didn't work that well, though to be frank we were rather surprised that they gave any significant signal at all.
 To be honest it goes against all theory that they seem to pick up as well as they do.
 Maybe the boom of the antenna is acting as an aerial, but the bottom line is that if you get a decent FM (or DAB) signal off a TV aerial it is probably because you are in a strong signal area anyway.

 One things for sure, it’s even more proof that RF is a black art, it’s not a science.....

 Installing more than one aerial on a pole (e.g. TV plus FM) ? see article on this subject.